yurrizaza/yurrizaza/README.md

   <!-- second toggle -->
   <details>
-    <summary align="center">do not int...
+    <summary align="center">do not int/ on thin ice...
       <img src="https://pixels.crd.co/assets/images/gallery13/70b547cb.gif?v=29416114" width="18" alt="">
     </summary>
         <div align="center">
-basic crit ykyk, pedos, homophobics, self-diagnosers, etc. <br>
+basic crit ykyk, pedos, homophobics, e-daters, racists, self-diagnosers, etc. <br>
-those dihh ponies ikyk what im talking about (¬_¬") those things should not be walking around a safe server dawg<br>
+those standard library skins that are just pitch black and the only thing you can see is their eyes/eye shadow and their name gotta b smth like "What is it, Darling~?" <br>
 100% copied tut skins for easy to make characters<br>
-dni if we r not gonna have a 50:50 convo, i want us both to have the time to talk!<br>
 problematic fandoms you know who you are...<br>
 dark/proshippers<br>
 </div>